 While in a perfect world, employees would feel comfortable enough to discuss their mental health concerns with their employers, this isn’t always the case.
 The best way to tackle this is to offer your employees alternative, confidential support services.

 While a larger business may have the resources to establish their own, dedicated hotline for employees experiencing mental illness, harassment or bullying, a smaller business should make use of the myriad support lines that already exist for the general public – this list is a great resource.

 Consider posting these numbers in highly visible location in your workplace.

 We all deserve to work in a psychologically healthy and supportive environment.
 Unfortunately, workplace bullying and harassment is rife in modern workplace, with some studies indicating that up to 96% of American employees have experienced workplace bullying.

-While you can’t always keep an eye on how your staff are interacting, you can make sure your staff know that bullying and harassment won’t be tolerated.
-Draft a comprehensive Anti-Bullying and Harassment Policy, and communicate this with all of your staff.
+While you can’t always keep an eye on how your employees are interacting, you can make sure your employees know that bullying and harassment won’t be tolerated.
+Draft a comprehensive Anti-Bullying and Harassment Policy, and communicate this with all of your employees.
 You may not be able to stamp out bullying 100%, but you can minimise it.